twilio/twilio-voice-react-native/README.md

 - [React Native](https://reactnative.dev/docs/getting-started)

 ## Issues and Support
-Please checkout our [common issues](COMMON_ISSUES.md) page or file any issues you find here on Github.
+Please check out our [common issues](COMMON_ISSUES.md) page or file any issues you find here on Github.
 For general inquiries related to the Voice SDK you can file a support ticket.
 Please ensure that you are not sharing any [Personally Identifiable Information(PII)](https://www.twilio.com/docs/glossary/what-is-personally-identifiable-information-pii) or sensitive account information (API keys, credentials, etc.) when reporting an issue.

 ## Access Tokens